luizalabs/ramos/docs/backend_pool.md

 ### `get_class`

-Returns returns the class of the backend which has the given `backend_id`
+Returns the class of the backend which has the given `backend_id`

 #### arguments